Alecadabra/MAD/Practical Excercises/README.md

 ## P1 - Introduction

-A simple calculator in a single activity.
+A simple calculator android app in a single activity.

 ## P2 - Adaptive UIs and Activities

-A simple game consisting of multiple activities with multiple layouts and an overall state.
+A simple game android app consisting of multiple activities with multiple layouts and an overall state.

 ## P3 - Lists and Fragments

-A demonstration of RecyclerView.
+An android app demonstration of RecyclerView.
 Never completed.

 ## P4 - Local Data

-A demonstration of SQLite databases.
+An android app demonstration of SQLite databases.

 ## P5 - App Interaction

-Several demonstrations off cross-app interactions.
+Several demonstrations off android cross-app interactions.

 ## P6 - Remote Data

-A demonstration of downloading and parsing JSON from a demo server.
+An android app demonstration of downloading and parsing JSON from a demo server.

+## P7 - Web Development

+A simple calculator website.